Michelangelo367/heart-disease-prediction/README.md

     c.
 Visualizing correlation between all features using a heat map

 C)	Logistic Regression:
     a.
-Building a simple logistic regression model
+Built a simple logistic regression model
         i.
-Dividing the dataset in 70:30 ratio
+Divided the dataset in 70:30 ratio
         ii.
-Building the model on train set and predict the values on test set
+Built the model on train set and predict the values on test set
         iii.
-Building the confusion matrix and get the accu	racy score
+Built the confusion matrix and get the accu	racy score

 D)	Decision Tree:
     a.
-Buiding a decision tree model
+Built a decision tree model
         i.
-Dividing the dataset in 70:30 ratio
+Divided the dataset in 70:30 ratio
         ii.
-Building the model on train set and predict the values on test set
+Built the model on train set and predict the values on test set
-        iii.Building the confusion matrix and calculate the accuracy
+        iii.Built the confusion matrix and calculate the accuracy
         iv.
 Visualizing the decision tree using the graphviz package